zeitlings/alfred-workflows/README.md

 1. Search the windows of the active app globally using the Navigator keyword.
 2. Search app windows in the current desktop space using the Switcher keyword.
+3. Search all visible windows of all apps globally using the Global keyword.

 #### 1. Navigator